HungOnBlog/gblink/README.md

 Leaky Bucket is a token bucket algorithm that is used to limit the rate of data transfer.
 It is a simple algorithm that allows bursts of data, but limits the average rate of data transfer.

 Leaky Bucket is implemented using a channel that is used to store water.
 The channel is initialized to a fixed size.
-When data is transferred, a water is removed from the channel (leak).
-If the channel is empty, then no data is transferred.
-When water is removed from the channel, a new water is added to the channel after a fixed time interval.
-The size of the channel determines the maximum burst size.
+When data is transferred, a water is added from the channel.
+If the channel is full, then no data is transferred.
+Water is also leaked from the channel at a fixed rate.
+The leak rate is determined by the size of the channel and the time interval between leaks.

 You can read more about Leaky Bucket [here](https://en.wikipedia.org/wiki/Leaky_bucket).